 Simulation boxes in hoomd are specified by six parameters, Lx, Ly, Lz, xy, xz and yz.
-For full details, see TODO: ref page.
+For full details, see Periodic boundary conditions.
 A boxdim provides a way to specify all six parameters for a given box and perform some common operations with them.
 Modifying a boxdim does not modify the underlying simulation box in hoomd.
-A boxdim can be passed to an initialization method or to assigned to a saved sysdef variable ($system.box = new_box$) to set the simulation box.
+A boxdim can be passed to an initialization method or to assigned to a saved sysdef variable (system.box = new\box) to set the simulation box.